 The Cost of Doing Living

 I researched how much debt you can afford according to industry standards for Paychecks & Balances.
 Many household expenses aren’t easy to control for: home, children, (PB59: Kids Cost What?!!?) and tuition costs are just a few familiar budgetary plagues that come to mind.
+If this sounds familiar to you, you know you’ve found yourself wondering are payday loans canada right for you since you need help with your living expenses.
 “Married parents are in trouble because they have spent every last penny and then some just to buy a middle-class life for their children. … In their desperate rush to save their children from failing schools, families are literally spending themselves into bankruptcy.”

 Today, after an average two-income family makes its house payments, car payments, insurance payments, and childcare payments, they have less money left over, even though they have a second, full-time earner in the workplace. … The two-earner married family starts out just slightly better off than the divorced woman of a generation ago, with only 25 percent of income available for food, utilities, clothing, and all other discretionary purchases.”